-Services Australia will not request the following categories of persons to provide a TFN when making a claim for AIC benefits:
+Services Australia may exempt certain people from providing a TFN when making a claim for AIC benefits.
+This includes but is not limited to:

-- customers who have previously supplied their TFN to Services Australia; - if the person is an AIC student; - parents or partners who are exempt from providing their TFN if they receive a Social Security or Department of Veterans' Affairs (DVA) income support pension or benefit; - students, Australian Apprentices, parents or partners who are at risk from another person and whose physical safety could be at increased risk from the disclosure of their TFN; - Aboriginal or Torres Strait Islander clients who are attending a traditional ceremony at the time of claim lodgement if requested, the date of effect of this request is the date of their return from participation in that ceremony; - students, parents or partners who have lost all records of their TFN because of fire or flood damage to their home within the six months preceding the claim for AIC - ceases to take effect six months after the damage occurred; - customers who have lodged a claim for a TFN through Services Australia but have not yet received advice from ATO; - parents who live permanently outside Australia and who do not earn income in Australia; - parents or partners who are temporarily overseas if requested, the date of effect of this request is the date of their return to Australia;
+- a customer who has previously notified their TFN to Services Australia; - if the person is an AIC student; - a parent or partner who is exempt from providing their TFN because they receive an income support payment under the social security law or a veterans' income support pension or benefit; - a student, Australian Apprentice, parent or partner who is at risk of harm by another person and whose physical safety could be at increased risk by the disclosure of the TFN; - an Aboriginal or Torres Strait Islander applicant who is attending a traditional ceremony at the time they lodge their claim- if requested, the date of effect of this request is taken to be the date of the person's return from that ceremony; - a student, parent or partner who has lost all records of their TFN because of fire or flood damage to their home within the six months preceding the claim for AIC.
+This ceases to take effect six months after the damage occurred; - a customer who has lodged an application for a TFN through Services Australia or the ATO but have not yet received advice from ATO; - a parent who lives permanently outside Australia and who does not earn income in Australia;

-- aged person 80+ (no review required);

-- persons living in a Natural Disaster Zone (review required, review period is 90 days);

-- homeless person (review required, review period is 90 days);

-- profoundly disabled persons;

-- person in Nursing Home;

-- person in Psychiatric Institution; and

-- partner uncontactable (review required, review period is 90 days).
+- a parent or partner who is temporarily overseas if requested, the date of effect of this request is the date of that person's return to Australia; - a person aged 80+ years (no review required); - a person living in a Natural Disaster Zone (review required, review period is 90 days); - a person who is homeless (review required, review period is 90 days); - a person who is profoundly disabled; - a person who resides in an aged care facility or residential care;; - a person in psychiatric facility (whether or not part of a hospital); and - a partner who is not presently contactable (review required, review period is 90 days).